 These servers can handle any type of traffic besides web traffic.
-They are popularly used for online gaming, file sharing, and video streaming.
+They are popular for online gaming, file sharing, and video streaming.
 However, they are usually slow and congested.

 Transparent Proxy servers

 These proxy servers are used to monitor the online activities of connected users.
-They are used for blocking access to websites, verifying Wi-Fi logins, and even for parental control.
+They block access to websites, verify Wi-Fi logins, and even for parental control.
 They are known as transparent because users don’t know of their existence.

 Setting up a VPN involves installations and subscriptions.
-Here are quick steps on how to set up a VPN on any device.
+Here are quick steps to set up a VPN on any device.